manikantag/mg-maven-resource-optimizer/README.md

 	</plugin>

 ## TODO
  * Much better implementation. *I know this can be written much better.
-I've written just to serve my purpose of gzip wro4j minified JS & CSS files at build time.*
+I've written just to serve my purpose of gzip wro4j minified JS & CSS files at build time in couple of hours while everyone else is sleeping :p*
- * I m using this in production with Java 8 from last 6 months without any issue.
-I've not tested on Java 6/7 though.
+ * I've used this in production with Java 8 without any issue
- * Publish to Maven central

 ## License